derekargueta/envoy-rot-cipher-filter/README.md

 To support the v2 API, you'll additionally need a `.proto` file.
 Simply put, if your config is v1, then Envoy will call the FilterConfig constructor with a `Json::Object` which you can then pick apart and validate.
 If your config is v2, then it will call the FilterConfig constructor with a `Protobuf::Message`, which you can just cast to your protobuf-generated class.
 The details of how/why this procedure works is worthy of a separate write-up, but I believe has a lot to do with how the v2 API can use gRPC streaming.

+If you look at filters in the main Envoy source code they have a lot more pieces due to the complexity, for example they have intermediate `config` classes that the Json and protobuf data get converted to so that the filters only need 1 constructor.
+But if you strip it all down, these are the bare minimums.

 I started with `rot_cipher.proto` to define what the configuration would look like.
 That file then produces `rot_cipher.pb.(cc|h)` in `gen/`.
 This is a pretty ad-hoc procedure that I constructed, and quite frankly the bazel `BUILD` file could be improved to use the native Bazel support for protobufs instead of calling the protobuf compiler in the `Makefile`.